 UC Davis encourages students to take advantage of the many opportunities to participate in exchange programs with universities abroad.
 This invaluable experience provides a first-hand look at how companies are affected by fluctuations in the global marketplace.
 Students emerge with a comprehensive understanding of the global picture.

-2018 Summer Session Abroad — Lappeenranta University of Technology (LUT), Finland
+2019 Summer Session Abroad — LUT University (previous Lappeenranta University of Technology), Finland

-Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2018 to study abroad at Lappeenranta University of Technology in Finland for two or four weeks and earn MBA credit toward your degree.
+Because most part-time MBA students work and are not able to undertake a quarter-long study abroad program, we are pleased to announce the opportunity in summer 2019 to study abroad at LUT University (previous Lappeenranta University of Technology) in Finland for two or four weeks and earn MBA credit toward your degree.

 Students can take intensive MBA classes focused on energy, innovation, high tech and new product development, and international business in mid-July through mid-August.
 The exact number of MBA units may vary based upon the combination of modules that the student selects.

 Modules, Sessions, Dates and UC Davis MBA Quarter Units